Jump to content

 “Here, let’s sit on that big ol’ log and eat, unless you want to sit here?”

-“Think the log would be better,” Boone answered as he walked over to the long-dead tree.
+“Think the log would be better,” Boone answered as he made his way to the long-dead tree.

 Coy followed behind him.
-“Food’s the best medicine, as Ma always said.
+“Food’s the best medicine, like Ma always said.
 Need some help?”

 “No, I can manage.
-I’m near fit as a fiddle.”
+Near fit as a fiddle thanks to you.”
 Boone carefully straddled the lower end of the log and eased himself down, trying to show his friend he needn’t worry so much.

 “Eat, and then we can talk.”
 Coy handed him a plate of food, and then got his own and joined him.